1

 (23 customer reviews)

-The House of Pommery, like many other houses in Champagne, owes its fame and international success to a woman, Madame Pommery, who made this Champagne an exceptional wine, by concentrating her work on the quality of the grapes and the soil, but also by inventing the Champagne Brut, thus marking a decisive turning point in the world of Champagne Find out more
+Maison Pommery, like many other Champagne houses, owes its fame and international success to one woman, Madame Pommery, who made this Champagne an exceptional wine, not only by focusing on the quality of the grapes and the terroir, but also by inventing Champagne Brut, thus marking a decisive turning point in the world of Champagne.
+Find out more

 Recommended by